High Functioning Autism in Children

 Finally, children with HFA struggle socially, particularly with understanding the unspoken rules of social situations.
 Professionals will learn to assist children with the development of social skills, which include conversational skills so that they may better relate to their peers, and how to interpret the hidden curriculum in many different environments.
 Professionals can help their clients discover their strengths, while harnessing their capabilities, allowing them to navigate the "neurotypical" world with success.

 Course #40-47 | 2019 | 82 pages | 25 posttest questions

 Professional Development Resources is an AOTA Approved Provider of continuing education (#3159).
 OT Content Focus - Domain of OT: Performance Skills; OT Process: Intervention.
-This program is offered for 0.4 CEU's.
+This program is offered for 0.4 CEUs.
 The assignment of AOTA CEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy, the Florida Board of Occupational Therapy Practice, the Georgia State Board of Occupational Therapy, and is CE Broker compliant (#50-1635, courses are reported within a few days of completion).
+Professional Development Resources is also approved by the Alabama State Board of Occupational Therapy; the Arizona Board of Occupational Therapy Examiners; the Florida Board of Occupational Therapy Practice; the Georgia State Board of Occupational Therapy; and is CE Broker compliant (#50-1635) (all courses are reported within two business days of completion).
 Participant successfully completed the required assessment component for this activity.